Our Training Programme

 Working Together to Safeguard Children

-Usually within schools or educational settings there will be a Designated Safeguarding Lead (DSL) who will have the materials to deliver this training in house for staff however there is an E-Learning alternative of this training held via the Surrey Skills Academy website which is available for £12.50.
-To undertake this E-Learning you will need to create an account with the website and pay through the website in order to do the E-Learning.
+Usually within schools or educational settings there will be a Designated Safeguarding Lead (DSL) who will have the materials to deliver this training in house for staff however there is an E-Learning alternative of this training held via the Surrey Skills Academy website, to undertake this e-learning you will need to register with the website which requires a registration code which is SSA1234 (case sensitive)

-Please note: This website is administered and managed by the Surrey Skills Academy team, they can be contacted on the below details:
+Please note: This website is administered and managed by the HR Programme Support Team, they can be contacted on the below details:

 Telephone: 02085 417 213